We may earn money or products from the companies mentioned in this post.

 You’re likely not going to have impressive analytics when starting out.
 Cut yourself some slack and just focus on writing good content.

 “I’m a blogger.”
 Check out a better way here.

 Setting Up Your Blog

 Purchasing a domain name and hosting is akin to buying the gas and pots to cook your meal.
 You would still need the ingredients and then the actual cooking.
-These ingredients include your theme, format if blog posts, pages, minimum word count,, SEO and others we would consider.
+These ingredients include your theme, format of blog posts, pages, minimum word count, SEO, and others we would consider.

-When setting up your blog, remember to avoid the mistake of delaying launch until it’s all perfect or you will never make really be blogging for money.
+When setting up your blog, remember to avoid the mistake of delaying the launch until it’s all perfect or you will never make really be blogging for money.
 You can provide the basics and then move on from there.
-Your blogs theme depends on the type of blog you choose.
+Your blog’s theme depends on the type of blog you choose.
 There are free and paid themes which you can choose from.
 Most are grouped in categories so you can easily select one that matches your blog type.
-For instance a news blog would probably use a magazine theme.
-Your blog theme’s color should also mirror the blog type, for instance, a blog focusing on depression shouldn’t have black as a dominant theme color.
+For instance, a news blog would probably use a magazine theme.
+Your blog theme’s color should also mirror the blog type, for example, a blog focusing on depression shouldn’t have black as a dominant theme color.

-Rather than spending years “snailishly” trying to make money from your blog through AdSense or affiliate links, take the reins with other faster methods that instantly translate you from blogger to business owner.
-Hehe then you will never be one of the ones who as “what is a blog?”
+Rather than spending years “snailish” trying to make money from your blog through AdSense or affiliate links, take the reins with other faster methods that instantly translate you from blogger to business owner.
+Hehe, then you will never be one of the ones who as “what is a blog?”